Just Facts; Not Fear

 Charts of Crime 2009-2019

 These charts show the crime rate of both rape (with the classic and newly expanded definition) and murder, the two most violent criminal acts.
-For completeness, the overall rate of all violent crimes is added.
-Finally, the rate of property crime for relative comparison.
-To view the full size of the chart, right-click on the image and select ‘View Image’.

 Ineffective Sex Offender Laws

-At best, the Adam Walsh Act is an emotionally uplifting, divine waste of tax-payer money and law enforcement resources – that could be spent fighting actual crime – at worst, its an extreme act of cruel and unusual punishment that violates several international civil and human rights.
-This type of fear-based legislation hasn’t seen the light of day since German conservatives experimented with something similar almost 100 years ago.
+At best, the Adam Walsh Act is an emotionally uplifting, divine waste of tax-payer money and law enforcement resources.
+At worst, its an extreme act of cruel and unusual punishment that is violating international civil and human rights.

 Human Rights Are Everyone's Rights